-If you haven't landed here accidentally looking for a torch with the highest lumens possible, you'll probably already know the kind of thing we're talking about here: a Fleshlight refers to a penetrative toy designed to be used on a penis.
-It's a brand name, but one that has come to represent all toys of that ilk.
-If you're interested in toys meant to be used elsewhere or in different ways, we've got a huge guide to the best sex toys too.
+Assuming you haven't landed here accidentally looking for a torch, you'll probably already know the kind of thing we're talking about here.
+But for the avoidance of doubt, a Fleshlight refers to a penetrative sex toy designed to be used on a penis.
+It's a brand name, but, like Hoover and Sellotape, one that has come to represent all toys of that ilk.

 - Don't forget to stock up on the best condoms